Make sure to follow these rules when giving rides in Maryland, and to keep an eye on your email for important news and updates from Lyft.

 We are applying for a TNO (Transportation Network Operator) license on your behalf.
 You'll receive an application form to sign electronically — look for an email from our partner, HelloSign, with a link to this document.

-You are required to have your vehicle inspected within 30 days of becoming approved as a driver.
+You are required to have your vehicle inspected.
 Your vehicle inspection must be from one of the following states, and must be an official state inspection (no emissions inspections):

 - Washington, D.C.